How To Start a YouTube Channel on a Budget

 Your thumbnail is the first thing people see when your video shows up in their recommendations.
 Luckily, though, this is another step we don't need to spend a penny on.
 That software being, you guessed it, Canva.

-In Canva, you can choose from different templates, multiple fonts, and the free version includes a ton of stock images and icons that you can use.
+In Canva, you can choose from different templates and multiple fonts, and the free version includes a ton of stock images and icons that you can use.
 With the paid version, you get features that allow you to press a button and automatically cut out an image, upscale it up to 8x, and access hundreds of filters.
 Since Canva gives you a 30-day free trial, let's go ahead and access the full version.

 YouTubers who use Canva for their thumbnails is 1of10, actually.